Low-metallicity massive single stars with rotation. III. Source of ionization and C-IV emission in I Zw 18: Stellar evolution, synthetic spectra and population synthesis

-Chemically-homogeneous evolution does not follow that picture, as these stars complete their main-sequence as very hot O stars (Sect.~\ref{sec:models} and Fig.~\ref{fig:classification}) and then proceed to be WN and WO after that, a completely new sequence of classes:
+Chemically homogeneous evolution does not follow that picture, as these stars complete their main-sequence as very hot O stars (Sect.~\ref{sec:models} and Fig.~\ref{fig:classification}) and then proceed to be WN and WO after that, a completely new sequence of classes:

-According to Fig.\ref{fig:131evol}, if a WC-phase arises at all between WN and WO, it won't last longer than about $\sim$1-2\% of the total stellar lifetime.
+According to Fig.\ref{fig:131evol}, if a WC-phase arises at all between WN and WO, it will not last longer than about $\sim$1-2\% of the total stellar lifetime.

 Finding our stars to be WO instead of WC is in accordance with \citet{Tramper:2013} who concluded that WO stars may be the high-temperature and high-luminosity extensions of WC stars.
-The WO spectral type does not necessarily mean more oxygen than carbon: in our mid-pMS model, the carbon abundance is actually higher than the oxygen one (as seen in Fig.~\ref{fig:131evol}).
-The same was found for the handful of LMC WO stars analysed in \citet{Aadland:2022}.
+The WO spectral type does not necessarily mean more oxygen than carbon: in our mid-pMS model, the carbon abundance is actually higher than the oxygen one (as is seen in Fig.~\ref{fig:131evol}).
+The same was found for the LMC WO stars analysed in \citet{Aadland:2022}.
 So it is not about abundance but about temperature: carbon is ionized into \ion{C}{V} and thus the otherwise prominent 1550 and 5808 features are weak or absent.

 While WC and WO may not necessarily represent different evolutionary stages from a theorist's point of view, for an observer the distinction could be important.
-The label "WO" is a spectral classification, hence we keep using it here.
-As seen in Sect.~\ref{sec:literature}, the detected features of I~Zw~18 are consistent with WO stars.
+The label ``WO'' is a spectral classification, hence we keep using it here.
+As is seen in Sect.~\ref{sec:literature}, the detected features of I~Zw~18 are consistent with WO stars.